 Most of us understand the frustration that comes with losing a lead to a competitor after working so hard to attract them in the first place.
 This is a common situation, and sometimes it seems like there’s no good way around it.
 Despite our best efforts to keep leads engaged throughout the entire buyer journey, we sometimes lose touch with them along the way.
-Even worse, when we do manage to capture their attention until the end, we somehow manage to miss the mark when it comes down to talking business and closing the deal.
+Even worse, when we do manage to capture a prospect’s attention until the end, we somehow manage to miss the mark when it comes down to talking business and closing the deal as a new customer.

 While it’s easy to attribute these types of results to bad luck, converting more prospects into customers is achievable with the right tools and tactics in place.
 The trick is to nurture and keep customers engaged along the way, be mindful about the way you approach marketing and sales, and make sure these prospects know you’ll always have their best interests in mind if they decide to convert into loyal customers.
 Pretty simple, right?

 But let’s be real, we all know that is easier said than done — which is why we’re here to offer you a bit of guidance on how to improve your marketing and sales approach to drive more sales conversions.
-These strategies will help you convert more prospects into customers so you can make the scenario described above less frequent, if not obsolete.
+These strategies will help you convert from prospect to customer so you can make the scenario described above less frequent, if not obsolete.

 1. Engage Prospects Wherever They’re at in the Customer Journey